 Students will confirm the ability to think critically through demonstrating interpretive ability and cultural literacy.
-Students will acquire competence in reflecting critically
+Students will acquire competence in reflecting critically upon the human condition.

 Courses with "GRW" are Gordon Rule courses.
 Must earn a "C" of higher to earn GRW credit.
 Courses with "GL" satisfy the University's Global Learning requirement.